MarlonThompson71/DjangoEmailer/README.md

 # DjangoEmailer
-Email Application that utilizes smtp .
+Email Application that uses utilizes smtp to send an email based on the data submitted through a form .
 Once
             smtp_server = 'your smtp email server'
             smtp_port = 587
             smtp_username = 'YOUR EMAIL ADDRESS'